Sup2point0/Assort/Yu-Gi-Oh/thoughts/archetypes.md

 > engage all targets!

 My first experience of this was against a modified parody someone had created on DuelingBook, which is probably not the best first impression.
 But it’s grown on me for sure, much like [Branded](#Branded).
-I love the whole gimmick around having 1 ace monster that changes forms, helped by an arsenal of special moves.[^sky-striker-ace] Yes, some of the cards are a little broken ([Engage](~) and [Multirole](~) o.0), but the archetype as a whole works quite nicely – while annoying, it’s still chock-full of weaknesses.
+I love the whole gimmick around having 1 ace monster that changes forms, helped by an arsenal of special moves.[^sky-striker-ace] Yes, some of the cards are a little broken ([Engage<sup>↗</sup>](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) and [Multirole<sup>↗</sup>](https://yugipedia.com/wiki/Sky_Striker_Mecha_Modules_-_Multirole) o.0), but the archetype as a whole works quite nicely – while annoying, it’s still chock-full of weaknesses.

 [^sky-striker-ace]: MAXIMUM ANIME!!!